vutrananpho/Amherst-ACE-Trivia-Project/README.md

 ```

 ## Problem identification, statement, & solutions :package:
-*The project is supposed to educate Amherst students about the history of Amherst College through a set of randomly generated questions.
+* Amherst students may lack the knowledge about their school
-  *Statement: The project is supposed to educate Amherst students about the history of Amherst College through a set of randomly generated questions.
+  * Statement: We want to build a special project that helps  students learn about the history of Amherst College through a set of questions aiming at training muscle memory.
-    *Solutions: osdiso
+    * Solutions: osdiso
-    *Sjdhsjd
+    * Sjdhsjd